NOTNA9015/Laser-Cat-Modded/README.md

 # Laser-Cat-Modded

 A version of Laser Cat with slight modifications.
+Such as all characters costing 1 point and secret ninja is buyable.

 Might add new character(s) at some point

+# How to install

+1. Press the puzzle icon on the top right in chrome.
+2. Press "Manage extensions"
+3. Enable developer mode
+4. Download source code as .zip and extract it
+5. Press "Load unpacked" and load the file called "ccnpdidcjgcdgaopacccfghmgdlipnoc"
+6. Enjoy!